-This year the theme of World Health Day centers on Universal Health Coverage (UHC), which is the central pillar in SDG 3, or the health SDG.
+Dr. Sania Nishtar: This year the theme of World Health Day centres on Universal Health Coverage (UHC), which is the central pillar in SDG 3, or the health SDG.
 UHC saves lives by promoting healthy life expectancy, reducing poverty, and protecting household incomes.

 There is a geographic access component to UHC, which means people shouldn’t have to travel long distances to access care.
 But there is also a financial access component to UHC, which means people should not become financially stressed, or forgo care or become impoverished in the process of seeking healthcare.

 As you will appreciate, both of these challenges exist in Pakistan.
-Often, in remote settings and difficult terrains people have to walk long distances to seek healthcare, and of course you are aware of how serious the issue of medical impoverishment is.
-Geographic and financial access are not enough, we must also ensure that healthcare is safe and of quality.
+Often, in remote settings and difficult terrains, people have to walk long distances to seek healthcare, and of course, you are aware of how serious the issue of medical impoverishment is.
+Geographic and financial access is not enough, we must also ensure that healthcare is safe and of quality.

 Read more: Zardari aims to make Sindh a model province after winning 2018…